FuckBrains/wildbook-social/README.md

 Among the data collected across all four social media platforms (YouTube, Flickr, iNaturalist, Twitter), we were able to find that data source geographical ranges were consistent with those of habitats belonging to each species.

 In the following figures, we show the known habitats of all six species, as well as the plotted encounter and user locations collected from our data.
 Note: the iNaturalist platform in particular posed a greater challenge in collecting user location information due to privacy restrictions.
 Plots for iNaturalist map encounter location only.
+Encounter dots(red) outside of the ranges particular to each species are assumed to be captive encounters incorrectly marked as wild encounters.
+This is where visualizing our encounter location data helps classify and confirm true wild encounters as opposed to relying on user input.

 ### Known Ranges ###
 Known ranges in order of left to right, top to bottom: humpback whales, whale sharks, iberian lynx, reticulated giraffe, plains zebra, grevy's zebra